AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 Storing the content of incoming emails is a fundamental function of the temporary email service within AdGuard Mail.
 AdGuard Mail stores all information related to incoming messages, including the sender, subject, full email text, time of receipt, and more.
 This information is retained until you explicitly delete it or delete the account to which it belongs.

 Meanwhile, the alias service of AdGuard Mail does not store incoming messages and only performs the function of forwarding messages to the target mailboxes specified by you.

+We also search for and identify links with tracking pixels in emails to create content blocking rules and protect our users from tracking.
+The search is based solely on technical characteristics of URLs, without access to personal information.
+During the filtering process, we do not manually process, read, or store the content of emails.
+Thus, it does not violate your privacy and is fully compliant with our personal data protection principles.

 ### Alias and recipient management